-This study addresses these limitations by focusing exclusively on label-space alignment.
+This study addresses these limitations by focusing exclusively on label space alignment.
 To achieve this, we leverage the robust zero-shot capabilities of Vision-Language Models (VLMs) such as CLIP~\citep{radford2021learning} and ALIGN~\citep{li2021align}.
 For instance, CLIP effectively recognizes diverse classes across domains by prompting label names through its fixed text encoder.
-To evaluate this ability, we conducted a pilot study assessing the performance of a zero-shot classifier across various label spaces within the UniDA framework.
+To evaluate this ability, we conducted a pilot study assessing the performance of a zero-shot classifier across various category spaces within the UniDA framework.
 As shown in Fig.~\ref{fig:teaser}, zero-shot classifiers using customized label spaces exhibit substantial improvements in UniDA performance.
-Notably, simply incorporating oracle target private class names into the zero-shot classifier significantly outperformed state-of-the-art UniDA methods without requiring additional fine-tuning.
-These findings suggest that addressing the UniDA problem is more efficiently achieved by aligning label spaces rather than visual spaces across domains when utilizing VLMs.
-Moreover, the generated textual outputs are directly inspectable, enhancing the explainability and interpretability of the proposed pipeline.
+Interestingly, merely augmenting the zero-shot classifier with oracle category spaces already surpasses existing UniDA approaches, most of which attempt to achieve alignment solely in the visual space.
+These findings suggest that addressing the UniDA problem is more efficiently achieved by aligning label spaces rather than visual spaces across domains.

-Inspired by Fig.~\ref{fig:teaser}, we aim to identify target private classes and obtain an empirical version of these classes, termed \textit{predicted target private labels}, by employing generative VLMs~\citep{li2022blip,li2023blip}.
-A similar approach is utilized in ODA~\citep{zara2023autolabel}, which discovers target private labels through text-to-text matching between the two domains at the cluster level.
-Nevertheless, this method is highly dependent on clustering quality.
-Moreover, texts identified from the source domain often lack informativeness due to domain shifts, particularly regarding abstract classes (Section~\ref{sec:related_work;subsec:ood_detection}).
-In contrast, we propose removing labels containing source-related information by conducting instance-level discovery exclusively on texts from the target domain.

-However, determining whether discovered labels include source-related information remains challenging due to noise (Fig.~\ref{fig:misclassified_example}a) and semantic ambiguities, such as hyponyms (Fig.~\ref{fig:misclassified_example}b) and synonyms (Fig.~\ref{fig:misclassified_example}c)).
-For example, in Fig.~\ref{fig:misclassified_example}b, the generative VLM outputs ``Panasonic,’’ a hyponym of ``Monitor’’ in the source labels.
-Without proper alignment, ``Panasonic’’ is incorrectly predicted as a target private label, leading to degraded performance.
+Inspired by Fig.~\ref{fig:teaser}, we aim to identify target-private classes and obtain an empirical version of these classes, termed \textit{predicted target-private labels}, by employing generative VLMs~\citep{li2022blip,li2023blip}.
+In particular, predicted target-private labels are derived from labels discovered in target images using generative VLMs.
+Nevertheless, distinguishing whether discovered labels belong to part of the source labels or not becomes challenging due to noise (Fig.~\ref{fig:misclassified_example}a) and semantic ambiguities, such as hyponyms (Fig.~\ref{fig:misclassified_example}b) and synonyms (Fig.~\ref{fig:misclassified_example}c).
+For example, in Fig.~\ref{fig:misclassified_example}b, the generative VLM outputs ``Panasonic,’’ a semantic hyponym of ``Monitor’’ in the source labels.
+Without proper alignment, ``Panasonic’’ is incorrectly predicted as a target-private label, leading to degraded performance.